tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4b-mondrian_part_2-cezanne_cubism_and_the_plastic_means-draft.md

 > line, plane, volume, color, texture, and so on, are the plastic means used to build and organize the total space in the picture plane.
 > Hence plastic qualities are not only three-dimensional, but two-dimensional as well.  [p.
 18, emphasis in original as italics].

-And this is the key idea from this definition:
+That is a bit much; here is the key idea from this definition:

 > Thus line, plane, volume, color, texture, and so on, are the plastic means used to build and organize the total space in the picture plane [p.
 18].

+The sketch above shows the motif for Cézannes 1897 painting *House and Farm at Jas de Bouffan.*
+Here is an image of the actual painting:

 - Image: